IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>1 - Populate global variables</summary>

-We begin by opening the concert-pm-utils repo code we downloaded in the prerequisites section and open the **global_environment_variables** file.
+We begin by opening the concert-pm-utils repo code we downloaded in the pre-requisites section and open the **global_environment_variables** file.
 This file contains all the details of the demo qotd application and its environment.

 In a real world POV, customers should always use a pipeline to ingest data where these variables would be populated automatically from the pipeline. <br/><br/>